 The graduate programs in the Department of Writing, Rhetoric, and American Cultures (WRAC) have a complicated history.
-Founded in 2002 as an independent Rhetoric and Writing (RW) Program in the College of Arts & Letters (CAL), we mark our formal beginnings in Fall 2003, when our first five RW PhD students and seven Digital Rhetoric and Professional Writing (DRPW) MA students began their studies at MSU.
-Since that time the program—and our national reputation—has quickly grown.
+Founded in 2002 as an independent graduate-level Rhetoric and Writing (RW) Program in the College of Arts & Letters (CAL), we mark our formal beginnings in Fall 2003, when our first five RW PhD students and seven Digital Rhetoric and Professional Writing (DRPW) MA students began their studies at MSU.
+Since that time, our program—and our national reputation—has quickly grown.

 In 2004, the English department’s Critical Studies in the Teaching of English (CSTE) program joined us and became the Critical Studies in Literacy and Pedagogy (CSLP) MA program and PhD concentration.
 In 2010, we joined the Department of Writing, Rhetoric, and American Cultures, which is home to the Professional Writing undergraduate major and to the university’s first-year writing program.

 Today, our graduate programs include two MA degree programs—CSLP and Digital Rhetoric and Professional Writing (DRPW)—and the PhD in Rhetoric and Writing.
 As a community of about 60 diverse graduate students and nearly 30 diverse and interdisciplinary graduate program faculty, we work together to create knowledge that will change our discipline and transform the world in which we live.

 After 15 years in existence, our programs are thriving; collectives, research clusters, and writing groups are constantly being formed to promote collaborative scholarship among students and between faculty and students.
 These collaborations have resulted in dozens of conference presentations (and other speaking engagements), workshops, grant proposals, articles, book chapters, and books.
 Many members of our community have graduated and moved on to college, university, and industry employment and to other graduate programs.